martinosani/Windows-Service-Trust-Mapper/README.md

-# WindowsServiceTrustMapper
+# Windows Service Trust Mapper

-**WindowsServiceTrustMapper** is a PowerShell module designed to analyze Windows services from a security perspective by mapping **trust boundaries** between privileged services and user-controllable resources.
+**Windows-Service-Trust-Mapper** is a PowerShell module designed to analyze Windows services from a security perspective by mapping **trust boundaries** between privileged services and user-controllable resources.

 The tool focuses on identifying **risky service configurations** that can lead to **local privilege escalation (LPE)** and other security issues, without performing exploitation.